 [Watch The Killing Season on A&E Crime Central.]

-Zeman spoke to A&E Real Crime about the findings that made him, like Terry, question the official account that Berkowitz acted on his own: “I have to say The Ultimate Evil is honestly one of the scariest books I’ve ever read,” Zeman says.
+Zeman spoke to A&E True Crime about the findings that made him, like Terry, question the official account that Berkowitz acted on his own: “I have to say The Ultimate Evil is honestly one of the scariest books I’ve ever read,” Zeman says.

 How did The Ultimate Evil end up on your radar?